LIT-Protocol/docs/docs/sdk/serverless-signing/broadcast-and-collect.md

 ## Overview

-Broadcast and collect' allows you to run an operation on each node in the Lit network, collect their responses, and aggregate those responses into a single data set shared across all of the nodes.
+Broadcast and collect allows you to run an operation on each node in the Lit network, collect their responses, and aggregate those responses into a single data set shared across all of the nodes.
 This is useful if you'd like the ability to perform additional operations over their responses, such as calculating a median or average.

 When you call this function, the responses from each node will be grouped and then returned back to each node for further processing.